UofUEpiBio/PHS7045-advanced-programming/syllabus.md

 ## Course objectives:

+1)  Learn how to use Git and GitHub for collaborative and reproducible research.

-1)  Write R functions to use in conjunction with vectorization (rather than using for loops)
+2)  Write R functions to use in conjunction with vectorization (rather than using for loops)

-2)  Learn local-machine parallel computing methods
+3)  Learn local-machine parallel computing methods

-3)  Be able to degub and optimize scripts
+4)  Be able to debug and optimize scripts

-    1. Know the debugger functions
+    1. Know the debugging functions

     2. Know the Rprof function

-4)  Write complex scripts / algorithms
+5)  Write complex scripts and algorithms

     3. Newton-Raphson convergence

     4. Expectation Maximization

-5)  Know the CHPC environment
+6)  Know the CHPC environment

     5. Linux and vim